Skip to main content

 · 2 min read

 Toys are experiences rather than solutions.
 They delight us, invite curiosity, and provide intrinsic enjoyment.
-A good toy doesn't necessarily accomplish anything practical—but that's precisely why it resonates.
-Delight itself is its success metric.
+A good toy doesn't necessarily accomplish anything practical, but that's the point: delight is the whole measure of success.

 Tools, by contrast, are explicitly designed to solve problems.
 A hammer doesn't build a chair on its own; it demands your effort, skill, and intention.
 Tools have versatility, providing a blank canvas for creativity.
-Their strength lies in their adaptability—but this flexibility comes at the cost of effort and expertise from the user.
+Their strength lies in their adaptability, though that flexibility comes at the cost of effort and expertise from the user.

 Consider Adobe Photoshop.
-Often mistaken as a product, it's really a sophisticated toolkit—a collection of powerful tools demanding considerable skill and intentionality to extract meaningful value.
-This is neither inherently good nor bad, but it's crucial to recognize the distinction as a product manager.
+Often mistaken as a product, it's really a sophisticated toolkit, a collection of powerful tools demanding considerable skill and intentionality to get real value out of.
+This is neither inherently good nor bad, but it's worth recognising the distinction as a product manager.

 There's an inherent trade-off as you transition from tool to product.
 To deliver effortless value, a product must become increasingly opinionated about the ideal process or outcome.
-This opinionation is a strength, clarifying purpose and reducing friction—but it's also a limitation, potentially narrowing its applications.
+This opinionation is a strength, clarifying purpose and reducing friction, but it's also a limitation that can narrow what the product is good for.

 Where products falter, sliding back into toolkits, it's typically because they've failed to maintain a strong enough viewpoint.
 Without clear opinions on "what good looks like," they leave users stranded in complexity, shifting the burden of understanding back onto them.

-In product management, the insight lies in consciously choosing your position on this spectrum—embracing the delightful simplicity of toys, harnessing the adaptable power of tools, or delivering the confident utility of a product.
+In product management, the insight lies in consciously choosing your position on this spectrum: the delightful simplicity of toys, the adaptable power of tools, or the confident utility of a product.